Abdulkarim9/prank-friend/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)
 ![Evil Level](https://img.shields.io/badge/evil%20level-maximum-red)

 A hilariously evil Python prank that creates a window asking "Are you Dumb?" with Yes/No buttons.
 The twist?
 The "No" button runs away from the cursor whenever someone tries to click it, making it impossible to click!
-Your victims will eventually have to click "Yes" to close the window, essentially admitting they're dumb.
+Even better, the window can't be closed using normal methods (X button, Alt+F4, etc.) - your victims will eventually have to click "Yes" to close the window, essentially admitting they're dumb.

 ![Demo Screenshot](https://i.imgur.com/placeholder-add-your-screenshot.png)

 ## 😈 Features

 - **Impossible "No" Button**: Dodges the mouse cursor whenever it gets close
+- **Touchscreen Protected**: Works on touchscreen devices too - the button moves before touch can register
+- **Inescapable Window**: Can't be closed with X button, Alt+F4, Escape, or other standard methods
 - **Taunting Messages**: Displays increasingly frustrating messages as they try to deny
-- **Attempt Counter**: Tracks how many times they've tried to click "No"
+- **Attempt Counter**: Tracks how many times they've tried to click "No" or escape
 - **Color-Changing UI**: Background changes colors randomly to add to the frustration
 - **Stats Screen**: Shows a final screen with attempt count and time spent when they finally give up
 - **Modern UI**: Clean, attractive interface with smooth animations